Portuguese passport: Application

-To apply for a passport, an individual needs to provide proof of citizenship i.e. with a valid Bilhete de Identidade or a valid Cartão de Cidadão.
-Consular authorities may require other pieces of identification (i.e. expired passports) as required by local law.
-Currently no photograph is required, as a digital photograph is taken at the time of the application.
+To apply for a passport, an individual needs to provide a valid Bilhete de Identidade or a valid Cartão de Cidadão.

 Gallery of historic images

-Visa free travel
+Visa requirements map

 Visa requirements for Portuguese citizens are administrative entry restrictions by the authorities of other states placed on citizens of Portugal.
-As of 28 September 2022, Portuguese citizens had visa-free or visa on arrival access to 187 countries and territories, ranking the Portuguese passport 6th in terms of travel freedom (tied with the passports of France, Ireland, and the UK) according to the Henley Passport Index.
+As of 20 August 2025, Portuguese citizens had visa-free or visa on arrival access to 188 countries and territories, with the Portuguese passport being in the 4th ranking group according to the number of destinations their holders can access without a prior visa, as ranked in the Henley Passport Index.